wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 The amount of time access lasts is determined by the Identity Provider.

-A competitor to SAML is OpenID Connect working with OAuth2 is used by Google.
+A competitor to SAML is <strong>OpenID Connect</strong> working with OAuth2 is used by Google.
 OpenID is designed to only allow a service provider (Google) to initiate the identification process.

 NOTE: SAML formats in XML.